$b \to c$ semileptonic sum rule: Current status and prospects: Introduction

 The denominators denote the SM predictions, while the numerators may include NP contributions.
 The coefficients, $\alpha_R \sim 1/4$ and $\beta_R \sim 3/4$, are independent of NP effects.
 The NP dependencies arise through the correction term $\delta_R$, and the sum rule provides a powerful tool for cross-checking the consistency of experimental data and testing the validity of SM predictions, especially when $\delta_R$ is sufficiently small.

-The sum rule \eqref{eq:RSR} was proposed initially based on empirical observations~\cite{Blanke:2018yud,Blanke:2019qrx,Fedele:2022iib,Duan:2024ayo}.
-Subsequently, another relation involving differential decay rates was derived within the heavy quark limit using the heavy quark effective theory (HQET)~\cite{Endo:2025fke},\footnote{ Sum rules are also obtained for angular observables~\cite{Endo:2025cvu}. }
+The sum rule \eqref{eq:RSR} was proposed initially based on empirical observations~\cite{Blanke:2018yud} and investigated further in Refs.~\cite{Blanke:2019qrx,Fedele:2022iib,Duan:2024ayo}.
+Subsequently, another relation involving differential decay rates was derived within the heavy quark limit using the heavy quark effective theory (HQET)~\cite{Endo:2025fke},\footnote{ Sum rules are also obtained for angular observables~\cite{Endo:2025cvu}.
+In this paper, we are interested in the sum rule for the total decay rates and that for the differential decay rates with respect to $w$. }

 where $\zeta(w)$ and $\xi(w)$ denote the leading-order Isgur-Wise (IW) functions for ground-state baryons and mesons, respectively.
 Here, $\kappa_{H_c}^{w}=d\Gamma^{H_c}/dw$ represents the differential decay rates with $\Gamma^{H_c}=\Gamma(H_b\to H_c \tau\bar\nu)$ and $w = (m_{H_b}^2+m_{H_c}^2-q^2)/(2m_{H_b}m_{H_c})$.
 The variable $q^2$ denotes the invariant mass of the leptons.
 The sum rule \eqref{eq:DDRSR} is subject to deviations due to realistic hadron masses and higher-order contributions to form factors, reflecting the finite heavy quark masses.
 Additionally, phase-space integrals over the differential decay rates contribute to $\delta_R$ when connecting Eq.~\eqref{eq:DDRSR} to Eq.~\eqref{eq:RSR}.
 However, it has not yet been clarified why the coefficients take values around $\alpha_R = 1/4$ and $\beta_R = 3/4$.
-Furthermore, it is worth investigating whether the current experimental data and SM predictions are consistent with the sum rule \eqref{eq:RSR}.
+Furthermore, although $\delta_R$ was discussed in Ref.~\cite{Endo:2025fke}, its uncertainty was neglected.
+It is worth investigating whether the current experimental data and SM predictions are consistent with the sum rule \eqref{eq:RSR}.

 In this paper, we revisit the $b \to c$ semileptonic sum rules.
 We begin by outlining the derivation of Eq.~\eqref{eq:RSR} from Eq.~\eqref{eq:DDRSR} and clarify how the coefficients $\alpha_R = 1/4$ and $\beta_R = 3/4$ are obtained.
 Then, we take both experimental and theoretical uncertainties into account.
 In particular, the theoretical uncertainties mainly originate from the hadronic form factors.
 Currently, two approaches are often employed to parametrize the form factors, namely those based on HQET~\cite{Isgur:1989vq,Neubert:1993mb} and the Boyd-Grinstein-Lebed (BGL) parameterization~\cite{Boyd:1995cf}.
 We analyze the sum rules based on both frameworks and study the discrepancies between them.
 Finally, we apply the sum rules to the current experimental data and discuss future prospects.